Cal Orr .com

 JR/Spektrum has a long list of receivers.
 Be careful with high speed (11 ms frame rate) receivers, receivers with telemetry and receivers with flight stabilization or some sort of auto pilot.
 The latter two may be looking for a "handshake" from the transmitter which they wont get and the 11ms frame rate may cause servo jitter with analog servos.

 Just use a good ole receiver with enough channels for your application.
 Note; Kraft Signature Series and ProLine (for example) place the landing gear channel at the end of the serial data - channel 7.
-In these transmitters, landing gear wont work with a 5 channel receiver.
+With these transmitters, landing gear wont work with a 5 channel receiver.
 After-market receivers compatible with JR/Spektrum (usually named after citrus fruit) work well if they are just a good ole receivers without telemetry etc.

 In most cases, I have changed the channel mapping of the transmitter.
 The receiver outputs are; throttle, aileron, elevator, rudder, then the aux channels with channel 5 landing gear except as noted above.
 This rearranged channel mapping where throttle is channel #1, allows us to take advantage of the JR/Spektrum fail safe - low throttle in the event of a radio issue.